-- a. on-going reports by the CEO; - b. the strategic planning process; - c. through the work of the Audit Committee of the Board, including regular, periodic reports from the Corporation's Internal Audit group; - d. through the work of the Safety and Environment Committee of the Board; - e. through the work of the Human Resources, Health and Compensation Committee of the Board; - f. through the work of the Governance, Nominating and Corporate Social Responsibility Committee of the Board; - g. the ongoing education plan; and - h. the Corporation's Enterprise Risk Management Policy and process.
+- a. on-going reports by the CEO; - b. the strategic planning process; - c. through the work of the Audit Committee of the Board; - d. through the work of the Safety and Environment Committee of the Board; - e. through the work of the Human Resources, Health and Compensation Committee of the Board; - f. through the work of the Governance, Nominating and Corporate Social Responsibility Committee of the Board; - g. the ongoing education plan; and - h. the Corporation's Enterprise Risk Management Policy and process.